Kazan: Tartarstan and the Teenagers

 PS Before I traveled to Russia, I learned that there is a Jewish Community Center (Chabad) in every city that I planned to visit.
 I thought I would make a special effort to see them all.
 Lazy?
 Not committed?
 In this project I failed, utterly and completely.
 Until Kazan.

-Late one afternoon I took an alternate route back to my hotel, and just by chance out on the street I spotted a huge menorah (candelabra) with all the bulbs burning.
-I went into the Hesed Moshe Synagogue and met an elderly bearded man and two friendly young Israelis.
+Late one afternoon I take an alternate route back to my hotel, and just by chance out on the street I spot a huge menorah (candelabra) with all the bulbs burning. ("Just by chance?")
+I enter the Hesed Moshe Synagogue and meet an elderly bearded man and two friendly young Israelis.

-On the bookshelves in the spacious and bright sanctuary I found the Russian transliteration on the spines of individual volumes of the Five Books of Moses of the Hebrew Bible (TOPA):
+On the bookshelves in the spacious and bright sanctuary I find the Russian transliteration on the spines of individual volumes of the Five Books of Moses of the Hebrew Bible (TOPA):

 БЕРЕШИТ ШМОТ ВАИКРА БЕМИДБАР ДВАРИМ,.